 THE place to check for discounts and package promotions is Spa Online, where they regularly have some seriously interesting deals.
 Not every sauna in The Netherlands participates in these kind of deals, but several frequently do (especially places like Elysium, Leiden, Schiedam, etc.).
 So it is worth checking if you can save some money on the entrance fee or package.
 Just make sure you pick the right one, check the conditions and keep in mind that your consumptions and treatments will come on top of that.
 Not a cheap hobby, but very rewarding.

-Note: since it is not allowed to bring in cameras or smart phones into a sauna, courtesy of the photos in this blog goes to the sauna mentioned above.
+Note: since it is not allowed to bring in cameras or smart phones into a sauna, credits for the photos in this article go to the saunas mentioned above.